gmazzap/ATP/README.md

 ## Show content while loading

-By default there the function is called nothing appear until the template is not loaded.
+By default, where the function is called inside containing template, nothing appear until the ajax template is not loaded.
-However is possible to show *something*: a spinner image, a loading message, default text..
+However, is possible to show *something*: a spinner image, a loading message, default text..

 That can be done in 2 ways: